KrizzaX/KrizzaX/README.md

 ## Interests

 • Translational Medicine • Computational Genomics • AI in Healthcare • Drug Discovery & Development
 • Biotech Strategy & Equity Research • Scientific Entrepreneurship

 ## What I'm Working On

 I want to expand my skills in artificial intelligence and machine learning, with a focus on how these tools can be applied to biological and healthcare data.

+## Connect With Me

+Feel free to connect with me on LinkedIn.